Friday 10th April 2026 7pm: The Choral (Cert 12A). Tickets £5 Adults £2.50 Children under 15

-As usual, bar, mulled wine, ice creams, teas and coffees at the start and at the interval.
+As usual, bar, ice creams, teas and coffees at the start and at the interval.

 See you there.